 Recognition advising consists of student organizations having a home base in which their core mission and purpose of the organization will be supported.
 Once organizations are recognized, the recognition entity is responsible for ensuring the organization is active, following policies and procedures it has outlined for the organization and providing financial support and/or guidance.
 Recognition entities also may support organizations with various organizational functions, understanding university structures and supporting the work of the Category Coordinators.
 More information about recognition on our Join or Start a Student Organization page.

-Student Leadership Consultants are available to chat Monday – Friday from 12-8pm (until 6pm on Tuesdays) in Student Leadership and Involvement in the Mattin Center 131.
+Student Leadership Consultants are available to chat.
+They can be available Monday – Friday in Student Leadership and Involvement in the Mattin Center 131.

 Held in the Student Leadership and Involvement Lounge in the Mattin Center 131.

 Workshop days and times are on the Student Leadership and Involvement Hopkins Groups Events page.

 Any full-time or part-time faculty/staff member of Johns Hopkins University may serve as an advisor.
 Graduate students are also eligible to be advisors, but it is more beneficial to have an advisor who will be with the university for a longer term.
 Alumni and community members may co-advise with a faculty or staff member.
 Students are not eligible to be advisors.

 This is really up to you.
 If you choose to attend all meetings and events, it could be 1-4 hours per week.
 If you choose to meet with the group’s officers and attend occasional events, it could be as little as 1-4 hours per month.
 You may choose to allow students to drop by your office at any time or may ask them to schedule appointments.
 Your availability should be made clear to your organization from the start.